aws-lite/aws-lite.org/app/docs/plugin-api.md

 - Arbitrary data (most commonly – but not necessarily – an object or string)
 - Nothing (which will pass through the `response` object as-is)

 > Note: Should you return an object, you may also include an `awsjson` property (that behaves the same as in [client requests](/request-response#requests)).
-The `awsjson` property is considered reserved, and will be stripped from any returned data.
+The `awsjson` property is considered reserved and will be automatically stripped out, thereby not polluting your returned data.

-An example:
+#### Example

 ```javascript
 // Automatically deserialize AWS-flavored JSON